netdata/netdata/README.md

 **Netdata now supports TLS encryption!** You can secure the communication to the [web server](https://docs.netdata.cloud/web/server/#enabling-tls-support), the [streaming connections from slaves to the master](https://docs.netdata.cloud/streaming/#securing-the-communication) and the connection to an [openTSDB backend](https://docs.netdata.cloud/backends/opentsdb/#https).

-**This version also brings two long-awaited features to netdata’s health monitoring:**
+**This version also brings two long-awaited features to Netdata’s health monitoring:**

  - The [health management API](https://docs.netdata.cloud/web/api/health/#health-management-api) introduced in v1.12 allowed you to easily disable alarms and/or notifications while Netdata was running.
 However, those changes were not persisted across Netdata restarts.
 Since part of routine maintenance activities may involve completely restarting a monitoring node, Netdata now saves these configurations to disk, every time you issue a command to change the silencer settings.
 The new [LIST command](https://docs.netdata.cloud/web/api/health/#list-silencers) of the API allows you to view at any time which alarms are currently disabled or silenced.
  - A way for Netdata to [repeatedly send alarm notifications](https://docs.netdata.cloud/health/#alarm-line-repeat) for some, or all active alarms, at a frequency of your choosing.
 As a result, you will no longer have to worry about missing a notification, forgetting about a raised alarm.
 The default is still to only send a single notification, so that existing users are not surprised by a different behavior.